martinknytl/dmw_genomes.md/Borealis genome mapping.md

 ```
 cd borealis_genome
 ```
-## copy genome assembly from the folder "for_martin" to "borealis_genome
+## copy genome assembly from the folder "for_martin" to "borealis_genome"
 ```
 cp ../../for_martin/XB_genome_concat_scafs/* .
 ```